Martello Towers in Suffolk

 Aldeburgh CC

-Martello Tower L Shotley Point
+Martello Tower L, Shotley Point

-Suffolk, was not possible to visit but in 2000 (Breen and Sommers 2002) it was recorded as being in good condition and that there were remains of the forward battery surviving.This tower is derelict, previous work has stated that there are surviving original features inside.
+This tower is derelict, previous work has stated that there are surviving original features inside.
 It is a good example of its type, the area has not suffered from erosion and it seems likely that there are buried deposits in the immediate area.

 Martello Tower M, Shotley Point

-This tower was visible from the adjacent marina and appeared to be in poor condition, the large water tank on top of the tower may be having a negative impact on the structure, large cracks were visible and the entire tower seemed to be leaning slightly.This tower looked to be in worse condition than most of the other sites, even Tower K, which is on the Buildings at Risk Register.
+This tower looked to be in worse condition than most of the other sites, even Tower K, which is on the Buildings at Risk Register.
 Its being placed on the Buildings at Risk Register seems warranted if a more positive solution can not be found.

 Tower R is now built into what was Bartlett Hospital above Undercliff Road East in Felixstowe.
 The hospital closed in 2006 and was converted into flats in 2013.
 The tower was built with a moat and glacis.
 It was thought lost for a long period of time but does survive to the height of the glacis wall having been slighted and subsequently used as the Boiler room underneath what was the the Bartlett Hospital.